The Chinese electric cars you can buy today: more EV for less cash?

 It’s this combination of scaled EV know-how and lower-price manufacturing that’s producing the exact cars the market is moving towards at prices that undercut European electric models.
 It’s a potent mix and if anything the choice of Chinese electric cars is only going to blossom in the months ahead, as new and as-yet unheard-of brands line up to launch over here.

-Read more about the cheapest electric cars here.
+Read more about the tariffs here.

 By Tim Pollard